zackn9ne/module2_set1/README.md

 # lab 2
 - use what you learned from class 4 to embed a video on the Web page you made in lab 1.
 You can just embed the video below it.
 Use fallbacks.

+# lab 3
+- use `addEventListener` and `document.getEelementById` in a basic Web page and `js` to have it `console.log log something when you click on a div with an id of `trigger`

+# lab 4
+- use a `css 2d transform on an element`
+- use a `css drop shadowon some BIG text
+- use a `css transition` on an element

 <!--- wedge